Tanishka2003ag/personal_finance_app/README.md

 - GitHub : Repository hosting and collaboration

 Usage :
--Launch the application and log in or register as a new user.
+- Launch the application and log in or register as a new user.
--Add your income and expense records.
+- Add your income and expense records.
--Set up budgets for different categories.
+- Set up budgets for different categories.
--View financial reports to track your spending and income trends.
+- View financial reports to track your spending and income trends.